random-alpiner/dovecot-mbc/README.md

 License
 -------
-GPLv3 (cheer for the FSF - Free Software means Free Society!)
+GPLv3 (hooray for the FSF!
+Free Software means Free Society!).

 For the notify-plugin.h file, it is LGPLv2.1

 Installation